An extensive range of benefits and services are available for eligible veterans, current and former serving members and their families.

 Maintains war cemeteries and individual war graves in Australia and the region and maintains national memorials overseas.

 iPhone, iPod, iPad touch and Android - Keeps track of the number and types of drinks you consume; the amount of money it's costing you and lets you know about the impact the alcohol has on your well-being and fitness levels.

-Overseas Memorial Search is the Office of Australian War Graves (OAWG) register of both government and privately-constructed memorials for Australian service men and women who served in conflict or peacekeeping activities.
+Search the register of both government and privately-constructed memorials for Australian service men and women who served in conflict or peacekeeping activities.

-A range of pensions are available depending on your circumstances.
-Pensions available through the Department of Veterans' Affairs include: Disability pension; Service pension; War widows pension and orphans pension; Income support supplement; Special Rate Disability Pension (MRCA) and Age pension.
+A range of pensions and compensation payments are available for eligible veterans and their families depending on their circumstances.
+Those available include: disability pension; service pension; war widows pension and orphans pension; Income support supplement; special rate disability pension (MRCA) and age pension.

-The Preliminary Gulf War Nominal Roll, prepared by the Department of Veterans' Affairs in Canberra, lists Australian Defence Force personnel involved in that conflict.
+Lists Australian Defence Force personnel involved in the Gulf War conflict.
 It includes all personnel involved in the hostilities and associated operations in the Persian Gulf from August 1990 to September 1991.

 Remembrance Day - general information as well as an outline for ceremonies and education resources and activities.

 Provides counselling and group programs to Australian veterans and peacekeepers and their families.
 It is a specialised, free and confidential Australia-wide service.
 Call 1800 011 046 to arrange an interview.